vitaliicodeit/ombori-fullstack-code-test-ts/README.md

 # Important comments

-1. Font Family is not licensed to be used for web applications development (https://forums.developer.apple.com/forums/thread/733267), so Roboto font is used.
+1. SFUIText Font Family is not licensed to be used for web applications development (https://forums.developer.apple.com/forums/thread/733267), so Roboto font is used.